zhaoyi2/CVTE_chain_model_finetune/README.md

 - funtune chain model base on cvte open source model using aishell1 data
 - using the open source GMM for frame align
 # Explanation
+- cvte supply a chain model trained using more than 2000h audio data
+- cvte supply a 3-gram LM model trained with 1000 GB text;
-- you do not need training any GMM series model
+- this project does not need training any GMM series model
-- using apply-cmvn-online instead of apply-cmvn during training and decoding
+- this project support online cmvn, since "apply-cmvn-online" is used during the training and decoding
 # Install
 - kaldi
 # Usage